theintel/twrpwaltonprimoh8/resources/recovery_twrp3.3.1_cubotnova/ramdisk/readme.md

-The files of stock ramdisk can be extracted from the gzip compressed archive.
+The files of twrp ramdisk can be extracted from the gzip compressed archive.